ljaaskela/velk-platform/velk-render/docs/render-backend-architecture.md

 - **Coherent caches**: CPU writes to mapped GPU memory are visible to shaders
 - **Programmable vertex fetch**: shaders can read vertex data from arbitrary buffers

 When all GPUs support these features, the abstraction layer collapses.
-Instead of translating between "uniform buffers" and "push constants" and "constant buffers", you just write a struct to a GPU buffer and give the shader a pointer to it.
-Instead of managing descriptor sets, you give the shader a texture index.
-Instead of describing vertex layouts, the shader reads what it needs from a buffer.
+Instead of translating between "uniform buffers" and "push constants" and "constant buffers", you just write a struct to a GPU buffer and give the shader a pointer to it:
+* Instead of managing descriptor sets, you give the shader a texture index.
+* Instead of describing vertex layouts, the shader reads what it needs from a buffer.

 ## Architecture Overview